 These ornaments made by Jenn are great because they are not just for Christmas gifts – they can be used as home decor any time of the year.
 Or how about turning something like this into a bookmark?
 Or a piece of jewelry?

-There are so many possibilities!
+There are so many possibilities for this photo craft!
 I love Jenn’s personalized ornaments and I think you will, too.
 Continue below to learn how she made them.

 I treasure my collection of family photos that have been passed down through the generations.
 Rather than keeping them hidden from the world in a stuffy old trunk or shoebox, I love to have them out where they can be enjoyed.